Polish Christmas Market Food: What to Eat and Drink (2026 Guide)

 Where: Wrocław, Poznań, Kraków

-Known as Poland’s national dish, bigos is a hearty stew made with cabbage, sauerkraut, mushrooms, and sausage.
-It’s rich, tangy, and best enjoyed with rye bread and a mug of mulled wine.
+Often called Poland’s national dish, bigos is a hearty stew of cabbage, sauerkraut, mushrooms, and sausage.
+It is rich, tangy, and best with rye bread and a mug of mulled wine.

 Fun fact: Bigos actually tastes better the longer it simmers — some vendors cook it for days before serving.